 Work with the right agent.
 You should always work with a real estate agent who specializes in a particular neighborhood or market sector.
 I’ve dealt with numerous clients who came to me because they were working with an agent who “specializes in Miami,” only to learn that they didn’t specialize in anything.
 Working with an agent who specializes in condos in Downtown Miami and Brickell is very different than working with an agent who sells single-family homes in Key Biscayne.
 Not that there aren’t agents who specialize in both, but these agents typically have decades of experience in the industry: This could be the difference between making a poor investment or making a great one.

 Get your ducks in a row.
 Being able to move on a deal at a moment’s notice is key in a down market.
 Cash is king and will always give you more negotiating power; however, if you’re planning on financing your purchase, make sure you get pre-approved for a mortgage in advance.

 Don’t be afraid to walk away.
 As inventory increases, prices gradually begin to drop.
 In a buyer’s market, there are always plenty of options to choose from.
 If you feel you are not getting the deal you deserve, don’t be afraid to walk away.
 The buyer has the power in a down market.
 Some sellers will refuse to accept that the market is down and aren’t willing to negotiate at a fair market value.
 Don’t let your ego get the best of you.

-Rising up 60-stories, 1000 museum will be one of miami's most iconic projects once it is completed. designed by the late zaha hadid, the bui...
+Rising up 62-stories, one thousand museum by zaha hadid architects will be one of miami's most iconic projects once it is completed. design...
 Read More